terlan98/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC25/WWDC25-248-Explore-prompt-design-and-safety-for-ondevice-foundation-models.md

 - Use clear commands
 - Give a single specific task in detail
 - Provide up to 5 examples
-- Use all caps strong commands like MUST and DO NOT to control the behavior
+- Use all-caps strong commands like MUST and DO NOT to control the behavior

 ### Playgrounds demo
 > Tip: The new Playgrounds feature (see <doc:WWDC25-247-Whats-new-in-Xcode>) is a great place to test prompts directly in Xcode